Who was Sojourner Truth?

 Sojourner Truth arrived in Florence, Massachusetts (a village of Northampton) in 1843, joining the Northampton Association of Education and Industry, a utopian community dedicated to equality and justice.
 While the Northampton Association was a relatively short-lived experiment as a formal community, its existence gave testimony to that special human spirit which seeks to increase justice and improve society, to promote – as its founders wrote – “advancement in truth and goodness.”

-While at the Association and living in Florence Truth met many of the country’s important abolitionists: William Lloyd Garrison, Wendell Phillips, Frederick Douglass, David Ruggles.
-These leaders, along with Samuel L. Hill, Elisha Hammond, George W. Benson, Austin Ross and J.P.
+While at the Association and living in Florence, Truth met many of the country’s important abolitionists: William Lloyd Garrison, Wendell Phillips, Frederick Douglass, and David Ruggles.
+These leaders, along with Samuel L. Hill, Elisha Hammond, George W. Benson, Austin Ross, and J.P.
 Williston, helped establish Florence as a center of antislavery resistance.
 At least four former slaves who lived in Florence bought houses in the village.
 Several Florence homes were stops on the Underground Railroad.

 After the Association disbanded, Truth remained in Florence.
 In 1850, she bought the lot at 35 Park Street from Samuel L. Hill for $300.
 By this time, she was touring widely and speaking for various reform causes, and in the same year dictated her autobiography, The Narrative of Sojourner Truth, to Olive Gilbert.
 She paid off the mortgage for her house with the proceeds of its sales, although her speaking kept her away from Florence for months at a time.

 During the time she lived in Florence and afterward, Truth made a living as a public speaker, successfully brought cases to court, marched and performed sit-ins for reform causes, petitioned Congress, met with presidents, and tried to vote in the 1872 election.
 She also broadened the definition of “reformer” beyond the white, educated, middle-class women who primarily made up the women’s movement.
-In her life and person, Sojourner Truth combined the causes of abolition, racial equality and women’s rights and was a significant worker for social justice.
+In her life and person, Sojourner Truth combined the causes of abolition, racial equality, and women’s rights, and was a significant advocate for social justice.

 Download a discussion of Sojourner Truth’s history in Florence.